Blueberry Ice Cream Recipe

 • Pour the whole milk into a small saucepan and heat over medium heat until it reaches 160 degrees. stirring often.
 Do not boil.

-• In a small mixing bowl, combine the eggs and 3/4 cup sugar and whisk well.
+• In a small mixing bowl, combine the egg yolks and 3/4 cup sugar and whisk well.

 • When milk reaches 160 degrees, take a small measuring cup and pour into the egg mixture, whisking vigorously as you pour it in.
 Do not stop whisking, and continue to pour about a cup of hot milk into the eggs.